Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 ## Protecting the master branch

-It is recommended and software engineering best practices to protect the master branch from direct check-ins.
+It is recommended (and a software engineering best practice) to protect the master branch from direct check-ins.
 By protecting the master branch in this way, you require all developers to check-in changes by raising a Pull Request and you may enforce certain workflows such as requiring more than one pull request review or requiring certain status checks to pass before allowing a pull request to merge.
-You can learn more about Configuring protected branches in GitHub [here](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches).
+Read [Configuring protected branches](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) to learn more about protecting branches in GitHub.

 Note that the CI/CD pipeline in this repository is configured to run when either of two GitHub events occur: